 Then you learned about, what in my opinion, is the most essential and powerful tool for kids with sensory needs big and small: the sensory diet.

-But, to use a sensory diet simply and have it flow as part of your life, you’ve got to know what your kid’s sensory needs are.
+But, to use a sensory diet simply and have it flow as part of your life, you have to know what your kid’s sensory needs are.

-We teach this inside of our online class, Sensory Solutions, in depth.
-One of the components to understanding your child’s sensory needs that students learn is how to identify if your child is over processing or under processing sensory input.
+One of the components to understanding your child’s sensory needs that you need to learn is how to identify if your child is over processing or under processing sensory input.

 What is Over and Under Processing?